CTurt/Cinoop/README.md

 ![GameCube emulator running Cinoop](gamecube.png)

-The GameCube port is currently really slow, and the 3DS port cannot currently load ROMs.
+The 3DS port cannot currently load ROMs.

 **Optimisations to do:** Currently the DS renders the Game Boy screen in framebuffer mode, this is slow.
 The DS supports hardware tile rendering, which will be much faster.